Joseph Dickerson: Early life and career

 Joseph Thomas Dickerson was born to Thomas and Hannah Dickerson on January 8, 1864, in Lewisburg, Ohio.
 His family moved to Iowa before settling in Kansas where he attended the University of Kansas; he graduated in 1887.
 An active member of the Republican Party, he practiced law in Marion, Kansas and was close with U.S. senator Charles Curtis.

 Judgeships and political career

 In 1904, the United States Congress created four additional judgeships for Indian Territory and Dickerson was appointed to fill one of the new seats in the Southern District by Theodore Roosevelt; he served until statehood.
 After statehood, he served on the State Board of Affairs.
 He ran as the Republican Party's nominee in the 1912 U.S. Senate election.
 In 1914 he was elected to one term in the Oklahoma House of Representatives.
 During his term, he was one of the impeachment managers for A.P.
 Watson's impeachment trial.
 After retiring from the Oklahoma House he practiced law in Oklahoma County.
 In 1934, Democratic governor William H. Murray appointed Dickerson to serve on the newly created common pleas court in Oklahoma County.

+Legal career

+After graduating from the University of Kansas in 1887, Dickerson was admitted to the bar and practised law in Marion, Kansas, where he became an active member of the Republican Party and developed a close professional relationship with future U.S. Senator Charles Curtis.

+In 1904, Dickerson was appointed by President Theodore Roosevelt to the newly created southern district seat of the United States Court for the Indian Territory, one of four new judgeships established by Congress to manage the territory's growing caseload ahead of statehood.
+He served until the court was dissolved upon Oklahoma's admission to the Union on November 16, 1907.

+Oklahoma politics and later career

+Following statehood, Dickerson was elected to the Oklahoma House of Representatives in 1914, serving one term until 1916.
+After leaving the legislature, he practised law in Oklahoma County for the remainder of his career.
+Despite being a lifelong Republican, Dickerson was appointed by Democratic governor William H. Murray to serve as a judge on the common pleas court in Oklahoma County in 1934 — a notable cross-party appointment.